 Here you’ll learn about Dutch clockwork history from the 16th century.
 There are plenty of different things to see, as well as learn about their scientific and design history.

 The Albert Heijn Museum Shop

-Here you can explore this cute little cottage and even dress up in traditional local costume and have your photo taken — selfies at the ready!
+Here you can explore the cute little cottage and even dress up in traditional local costumes and have your photo taken — selfies at the ready!